bevy-cheatbook/bevy-cheatbook/src/include/builtins.md

 []:#(ANCHOR_END: systemparam-limits)

-Systems running during the [Extract stage][cb::render-stages] can also use [`Extract<T>`][bevy::Extract], to access data from the Main World instead of the Render World. `T` can be any other system parameter type.
+Systems running during the [Extract stage][cb::render::stage] can also use [`Extract<T>`][bevy::Extract], to access data from the Main World instead of the Render World. `T` can be any other system parameter type.